 Having and driving a car in Mexico City is a personal decision.
 Some teachers feel they could not live without a car while others have lived here for several years without a car and rely on public transportation and taxis.
 Traffic is bad here.
 If you drive a Mexican car you will pay an expensive car registration fee each year based on the value of the car (approximately 3% of the value stipulated on the car's invoice), you will have to take it for "smoke verifications" twice a year and, of course, pay for gas.
 If you decide to live in one of the suburbs of the city, you may want to consider driving your car down or purchasing a car here.
 New cars in Mexico City are more expensive than they are in the United States (U.S.).

 A disadvantage of driving a car from the U.S., however, is that you may not be able to drive it every day.
 Cars with foreign license plates must follow the No Driving Day schedule.
-If your car is bought in Mexico, it is mandatory it goes through a smog check every six months to be able to drive it every day in Mexico City.
+If your car is bought in Mexico, it is mandatory to go through a smog check every six months to be able to drive it every day in Mexico City.

 Verification for Cars with a Foreign License Plate

 The process to follow in order to be able to drive a car with a foreign license plate depends entirely on the type of permit (pedimento de Importación) you obtain at the border when you first enter the country; it can either be temporary or permanent.

 1. If the vehicle has a temporary permit (pedimento de importación temporal), the owner of the vehicle (with a foreign license plate) must submit to Mexico’s Verification Program in order to drive in the city and the surrounding areas.
 Cars that do not have the verification sticker cannot use their car from 5:00 a.m to 11:00 a.m..
 Additionally, based upon the final digit of the license plate, they will not be able to circulate one Saturday per month.